Hidroelektra workers massacre: Massacre

+In the evening of 14 December 1993, armed extremists stormed the camp where the workers resided.

 According to a testimony from one of the survivors, the group of 50 assailants entered the camp through holes in the fence surrounding the encampment, sometime in the evening.
 The militants searched the barracks looking for workers and soon rounded up most of them.
-One worker remained hidden, while two workers were on a different location thus avoiding the incident.
+One worker remained hidden, while two workers were on a different location, thus avoiding the incident.
 They then tied up the workers and looted them.

-Some of Hidroelektra's workers were Bosniaks, so the terrorists separated them from the rest of the group.
+Some of Hidroelektra's workers were Bosniaks, so the militants separated them from the rest of the group.
 They then tested the workers by asking them to pray in Arabic.
 Two of the Bosnian Croat workers successfully pretended that they were Muslims since they knew the prayers due to growing up alongside them.

 One of the surviving workers recalled that after not knowing how to pray, he was taken to a different site where attackers threw him to the ground and slit his throat.
 He lost consciousness but remained alive as the executioner failed to cut his vital neck arteries.
 He claims that he pretended to be dead, but subsequently started to shiver due to shock.
 This resulted in an unknown person approaching him again and inflicting another deep cut, this time on the back side of his neck.
 Another worker had his face half-slashed, causing him to faint and making terrorists think that he was dead.
 Except for them, 12 other workers were put to death.

 The surviving men were soon saved by the Algerian Army whose arrival routed the attackers.
 The injured men were then taken to a hospital where they received the necessary medical assistance.

 Aftermath

-Following the massacre, the Croatian Government dispatched a delegation led by future prime minister Ivo Sanader, who was then a Deputy Foreign Affairs Minister.
+Following the massacre, the Croatian Government dispatched a delegation led by Ivo Sanader, who was at the time a Deputy Foreign Affairs Minister.
 This delegation brought the surviving workers back to Croatia, as well as human remains of those who were killed.

+On 16 December, Sanader told the press that the visit to Algeria by Ejup Ganić, a member of the Presidency of Bosnia and Herzegovina, had something to do with the attack, but subsequent journalistic inquiries with diplomats from the area did not produce any evidence for that claim.